Yang-Yi-Shen/ping/README.md

-# ping
+# Ping 🔴

-Never wonder wether you friends read your messages again!
+Never wonder wether you friends read your messages again.